-Jon Butterworth is Head of the Department of Physics and Astronomy at UCL and works on the ATLAS Experiment at CERN’s Large Hadron Collider.
+Jon Butterworth is a Professor of Physics at UCL and was Head of the Department of Physics and Astronomy there from 2011 t0 2018.
+He works on the ATLAS Experiment at CERN’s Large Hadron Collider.
 He studied at the University of Oxford, receiving a DPhil in particle physics.

 He was awarded the 2013 Chadwick Medal of the Institute of Physics for his pioneering experimental and phenomenological work in high energy particle physics.